briansmith/crypto-bench/README.md

 | RSA signing (SHA&#x2011;1 & SHA&#x2011;2)    |                    |                    |                      |                        |                         |             |                       |

 * fastpbkdf2 is also benchmarked, for PBKDF2 only.
-* Octavo is also benchmarked, for SHA-1 & SHA-2 only.
 * "Suite B" refers the the P-256 and P-384 elliptic curves.
 * "SHA-2" refers to SHA-256, SHA-384, and SHA-512.